All in the family

 Ask Ajit Kalra ’20 about the passion that has defined his life, and he won’t hesitate with his answer.
 “Our culinary expression is really our art,” he says.
 For Ajit and his wife, Sukhu, he says, “food has always been our passion; it was the first thing we bonded over when we dated.”

-A longtime finance industry professional, Ajit has held roles at MB Financial and Discover, and he earned his MBA from the Kellogg Evening & Weekend Program in 2020, with Sukhu participating as a Joint Venture.
+A longtime finance industry professional, Ajit has held roles at MB Financial and Discover, and he earned his part-time MBA from the Kellogg Evening & Weekend Program in 2020, with Sukhu participating as a Joint Venture.
 But outside of their 9-to-5, food and hospitality have always had a special place in their heart and in their home — Ajit’s father, Jiggs Kalra, was an influential writer, cookbook author, and TV show host specializing in Indian cuisine, and he passed on his love of cooking to his son.

 Ajit and Sukhu launched their first foray into hospitality in 2011, when they opened a food truck.
 At that point, the food truck industry in Chicago was in its infancy, and the couple encountered significant challenges and roadblocks.
 “We were struck by the challenging logistical operations of running a food truck; if you don’t have an inexpensive way to have a commercial kitchen it is nearly impossible.”
 Ajit says.
 While the food truck was successful, they decided to press pause to start their family.
 They now have two children, and laugh that, “compared to parenting, running a business is an easy job!”